xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

    ![Screenshot of the hello world app running in a browser at localhost:3000 showing a connected Ethereum account address, a Send gm button, and a gm message below the button](img/send-gm.png)

 The app includes only the code required to accomplish these steps, and nothing more.
-This helps keep the code bite-sized so that developers of all skill levels can ease into learning the basics of building a messaging app with XMTP.
+This helps keep the codebase relatively bite-sized so that developers of all skill levels can ease into learning the basics of building a messaging app with XMTP.

+Completing this tutorial doesn't cost you any Ether.

 ## Prerequisites